kiml42/SpaceCombatSimulation/README.md

 TODO:
     Priority:
         Randomise target choosing mechanism periods so they don't come up at the same time.
-        Switch to saving data in a database instead fof files Store full config of evolution in current generation file.
+        Store full config of evolution in Database.
             Done for Drone shooting, but not for 1v1 evolution.
         Menus
             Top menu - leads to general settings and various modes